domfp13/DataEngineering-Checkpoint-Service/README.md

 # checkpoint-service
-General purpose golang API to create a checkpoint service on AWS S3
+General purpose golang API to create a checkpoint service on Redis

 This project contains source code and supporting files for a containerized golang application.
 It includes the following files and folders.

 - src (Directory) - Go source code package.
-    - constants.go: These are constants and variable to be used across the src package.
-    - jsonutil.go: Works with JSON files (reads/writes).
-    - s3util.go
-        - Works with downloading/uploading file objects to S3.
-- docker-compose.test.yml - docker-compose file to be used while testing.
+    - checkpoint.go: Defines a Struct for the checkpoint service.
+    - redisutil: Set/Gets values from Redis
 - docker-compose.yml - docker-compose file to be used in Production.
 - Dockerfile - Docker image manifest.
 - main.go - Application main runner, creates a webserver for REST API.